Living With HIV

 • Chill: Refrigerate or freeze meat, poultry, eggs, seafood, or other foods that are likely to spoil within 2 hours of cooking or purchasing.

 For more information, visit the FDA’s Food Safety for Older Adults and People with Cancer, Diabetes, HIV/AIDS, Organ Transplants, and Autoimmune Diseases webpage.
-If you are planning a trip outside the United States, read the Centers for Disease Control and Prevention’s (CDC’s) recommendations on Traveling With HIV.
+If you are planning a trip outside the United States, read the Centers for Disease Control and Prevention’s (CDC’s) recommendations on Food and Drink Considerations When Traveling.